 The relationship between Islam and music has always been contentious.
 But neither its association to sinful temptations of the flesh nor its viability to be composed as an expression of devotion to God has stopped music from flourishing on the soil of every nation across the world.

 The many cultures that interacted with Islam over the centuries have composed songs, published books, and refined musical instruments.
-Like how they got the lutes from Mesopotamia, the Arab civilization refined the instrument and passed their oud to Europe, where it becomes the mandolin, letting Vivaldi and Handel compose works for it.
-These are examples of the kind of interactions that would come to influence even the secular music produced today.
+For example, the Arab civilization refined the lute which they got from Mesopotamia and passed their oud to Europe, where it became the mandolin, letting Vivaldi and Handel compose works for it.
+Such interactions would come to influence even the secular music produced today.

 Theology professor and Dominican priest Jacques Jomier had this to say: